 Phenomenology Design to Understand Reading Achievement for Students with Learning Disabilities

 This study seeks to understand the experiences of classroom teachers and explore why there are inconsistencies of teachers not implementing evidence-based practices (EBPs) for reading comprehension in secondary classrooms for students with LD.
 Aware of teacher’s experiences, feelings, and perceptions are critical to consider with understanding the phenomenon with the lack of EBPs being implemented in classroom instruction.
-To investigate this phenomenon, a phenomenology design is the best approach to analysis and interpret the phenomenon.
-Phenomenology is the accounts of human experiences thorough the descriptions provided by the people involved.
+To investigate this phenomenon, a phenomenological design is the best approach to analyze and interpret the phenomenon.
+Phenomenology is the account of human experiences thorough the descriptions provided by the people involved.
 The experiences are known as lived experiences.
 Lived experiences allow the researcher to understand the meaning of an individual’s experience (Donalek, 2004).
 This study will be presented in two-fold.
-First, the history and rationale of why a phenomenology design is the best approach to address my phenomenon.
+First, the history and rationale of why a phenomenological design is the best approach to address my phenomenon.
 Second, the components of my phenomenology design.

 Historically, phenomenology originated within a philosophical movement that began in the early 20th century.
 The first world war had ended, and people were trying to make sense out of their lived experiences.
-There was a crusade where people where interested in how individuals interprets life.
+There was a crusade where people where interested in how individuals’ interpret life.
 More importantly, how their interpretation shaped their experiences.
-There were several people ranging from Georg Hegel, Immanuel Gant, Franz Brentano, and Carl Stumpf that are associated with this philosophical movement.
+There were several people ranging from Georg Hegel, Immanuel Gant, Franz Brentano, and Carl Stumpf who are associated with this philosophical movement.
 Still, one man named Edmund Husserl was considered as the greatest figure of this campaign, which would later be called phenomenology in the twentieth century (Padilla-Díaz, 2015).

 Edmund Husserl was a mathematician born in 1889 in modern day Czech Republic.
 He was a professor at the University of Gottigen (1901-1916) and University of Freiburg (1916-1928) (Giorgi, 2009).
-Husserl rejected the belief that things in the external world exists independently and that information about things in the external world were reliable (Padilla-Díaz, 2015).
+Husserl rejected the belief that things in the external world exist independently and that information about things in the external world were reliable (Padilla-Díaz, 2015).
 Husserl argued that the positivistic paradigm was inappropriate for studying a phenomenon because it could not interpret a phenomenon within the human world.
 The phenomenon in the human world consists of feelings, morals, virtues, and life experiences (Giorgi, 1985).
 Husserl maintained that people cannot be certain about how things appear in an individual’s consciousness.
 He stated, the consciousness is vast, comprised of imagination, perception, and logical forms.
 Husserl stated that people interpret and make meaning within their own consciousness (Donalek, 2004).
 Husserl claimed that to be certain of anything, one must ignore or filter out the outside experiences, reducing individual contents of personal consciousness relating to their lived experiences (Giorgi, 2009).
 This allowed an individual’s experience to be treated as a pure phenomenon.
 Husserl named this philosophical method phenomenology, as a science of pure phenomenon.
 Husserl proposed phenomenology as an experimental method based on the conscience of a phenomenon in which the pure essence of the contents of an individual conscious stood out (Padilla-Diaz, 2015).
 This permitted individual perceived lived experiences to be exposed and studied.